NewsPalm Beach CountyRegion C Palm Beach CountyLake Worth Beach

 'I'm concerned everyday': Lake Worth residents calling for action following ‘another’ plane crash

-Investigators say the single-engine plane took off from Lantana Airport shortly after 4 p.m.
-The Palm Beach County Sheriff’s office said the plane clipped a palm tree at 3800 Lake Osbourne Drive, then struck a moving car on Lake Osbourne Drive.
+Investigators said the single-engine plane took off from Lantana Airport shortly after 4 p.m.
+The Palm Beach County Sheriff’s Office said the plane clipped a palm tree at 3800 Lake Osbourne Drive, then struck a moving car on Lake Osbourne Drive.

 The plane crashed onto the sidewalk just feet away from the lake, inside the residential community.

-Two people were in the plane including the pilot, five people in the car including an adult and four children--all taken to the hospital with minor injuries.
+Two people were in the plane, including the pilot.
+Also, five people were in the car, including an adult and four children.
+Everyone was taken to the hospital with minor injuries.

 "They were a little shaken up," said an eyewitness.

-Flight data shows the plane was heading to Curacao International Airport in Willemstad, Curacao.
+Flight data showed the plane was heading to Curacao International Airport in Willemstad, Curacao.

 While the investigation into the crash begins, residents tell me they've been sounding the alarm about Palm Beach County Park, Lantana Airport, for years.